 - Specific needs in the affected areas (doctors, ambulances, medicines, and other resources);

 - Location of personnel sent to offer humanitarian assistance;

 - Situation of helicopter landing sites and airfields for evacuation of critically injured persons.

 This information can be included as layers on maps that can be displayed in the Emergency Operations Centers (EOCs) and can be accessed by other relevant actors through an Internet browser, from anywhere in the world, or by using a mobile device such as a smart phone or a tablet.

-The strength of GeoSHAPE lies in its capacity to provide all the relevant stakeholders the ability to join efforts in the generation, updating and sharing of relevant geospatial information.
+The strength of GeoSHAPE lies in its capacity to provide all the relevant stakeholders with the ability to join efforts in the generation, updating and sharing of relevant geospatial information.
 In order to provide this service, GeoSHAPE incorporates the ability to maintain the integrity, consistency, and provenance of the data, information and maps generated by any of the stakeholders.

-The goal of the project is to develop procedures for the incorporating the use of the GeoSHAPE tool in countries which operate EOCs to coordinate disaster response efforts.
+The goal of the project is to develop procedures for incorporating the use of the GeoSHAPE tool in countries which operate EOCs to coordinate disaster response efforts.

 The procedure to incorporate the use of the GeoSHAPE tool includes the following types of activities: